 Endless Night Vampire Ball

-If you are looking for an insanely alternative event where the "vampires" unite for a night of ceremonial dance, music and aesthetic expression then the Endless Night Vampire Ball on 28th October, 2017 is for you!
+If you are looking for an insanely alternative event where the "vampires" unite for a night of ceremonial dance, music and aesthetic expression then the Endless Night Vampire Ball is for you!
 The event on has been described as "a Venetian Masquerade Ball, mixed with a Vampire Court, topped off with the energy of a rock concert and the elegance of a burlesque cabaret."
 The venue for this bloody ball is the House of Blues!
 The name comes from the William Blake poem "Ages of Innocence " in which he states, "Some are born to Sweet Delight, Others are born to Endless Night."

 VooDoo Music Festival